mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 Thanks so much.
 It's an honor to be here.
 [00:02:04]

-**Michaela:** Yeah,  really excited.
+**Michaela:** Yeah,  I'm really excited.
 It's also the first interview for me, where I have like two guests here on my shows.
 I'm super excited.
 And I normally start my show with asking my guests how they actually landed in tech.
 So a little bit about your journey and here, I think it's really interesting